 So to continue your loving relationship together, remember these storing tips and work together until their last drop of ink:

 See to it that your markers are tightly capped after use even if manufacturers claim that you can leave them uncapped for a few minutes.
 Remember that all inks dry and normally evaporates from the pen.

 Store your gel pens vertically with the cap tip facing down.
 This way the ink stays at the nib and is ready to go for your use.
-Since the is densely collected, there will be no slipping or streaking on their performance.
+Since they are densely collected, there will be no slipping or streaking in their performance.

 If you’re using dual-ended markers, store them horizontally.
 Positioning them on their ends can pool the ink at one tip and leave the other to dry out.
 Storing them flat will also help as the ink is resting in the barrel evenly and consistently.